automation-tasks-rs/cargo_auto_lib/README.md

 code hello_world/automation_tasks_rs
 ```

 Now we can analyze the automation code.
-There is already the dependency inside `Cargo.toml` for our library:
+There is already this dependency inside `Cargo.toml` for our library:

 ```toml
 cargo_auto_lib="1.1.2"